tilt-dev/tilt.build/docs/tutorial/2-tilt-up.md

 **So, once you've run `tilt up`, you can focus on your code and let Tilt continuously react to your changes without worrying if they're the "right" type of changes.**

-This has other benefits: for example, when you run tilt up, Tilt won't re-deploy any services that are already running and up-to-date!
+This has other benefits: for example, when you run `tilt up`, Tilt won't re-deploy any services that are already running and up-to-date!

 If you'd like a more in-depth look at Tilt's control loop, check out [Tilt's Control Loop Demystified][control-loop].